THE LATEST NEWS IS ...

 I'll be at ASC part-time until May 2017.
 After that I'll be consulting at ASC as needed.
 All this sounds good to me.
 After all, how many people get to make their living as an archaeologist?
 My mum wouldn't have believed it.

 Want to organize a retirement celebration for me?
 Do me a favor... and don't.
 Sorry if this sounds grumpy, but I really, really _don't _want a retirement party or any other recognition (really).
 My ideal last day as a faculty human is simply to do my job, pack up my closet/office, and leave.
 That would feel good.
 Presumtuous?
 Maybe.
 But on the off-chance that anyone would want to organize such an event, thanks for the kind thought but...

 Fall Semester 2016

 My academic calendar is empty and won't be filled!
-Most mornings over the summer will find me at ASC.
+Most mornings will find me at ASC.

 Send me an email and we'll set up an appointment.

 My cool new-ish book!

 Here's the cover of my latest effort.
 And, yes, I did the illustrations too.